-DATE: August 11, 2017
+DATE: December 11, 2017

-I am writing to inform you of an exciting offering from the Department of Biology for the 2017-2018 academic year: a set of 9 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the Spring 2018 academic term: a set of four very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, biochemistry, biophysics, molecular biology, microbiology, cell biology, developmental biology, cancer biology, immunology, parasitology, pharmaceuticals and human disease.
+The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology and microbiomes, cell biology, developmental biology, cancer biology, structural biology, biophysics, synthetic biology, pharmaceuticals and human disease.